joshrouwhorst/SKR-Mini-E3-and-BLTouch-Setup/README.md

 I wanted to auto level the bed before every print but from what I've seen you need to set this up in your slicer software.
 I mostly use Cura so I found [this video](https://www.youtube.com/watch?v=lJ1PSb8uzB8) showing how to do this.
 This is an older video and in 4.2.1 you don't need to add the `G28 ; Home All` line because it's already in there.
 Just add `G29 ;Auto Level` after the home line.

 ### Editing and Compiling
 In order to compile the source code into your own `firmware.bin` file, I followed this guide to [install VSCode and PlatformIO](http://marlinfw.org/docs/basics/install_platformio_vscode.html).
 Deviating from that a bit and you don't necessarily have to do this, but I skipped everything after step 2.
 I manually downloaded the [source code](https://github.com/gazcbm/Marlin-2.0.x-SKR-Mini-E3-v1.2) and opened that folder in VSCode.
 (Then you don't have to mess around with Git if you're not familiar with it.)
 And the `platformio.ini` file is setup for the SKR Mini E3 already in that source code so you don't have to mess with that.
-And after I made the above changes the firmware I went to the PlatformIO tab and clicked "Build".
+And after I made the above changes to the firmware, I went to the PlatformIO tab and clicked "Build".
 Once it finished it put a `firmware.bin` file in the project folder under `.pio/build/STM32F103R_bigtree`.
 I copied that to my SD card, put it in the printer, and started it up.

 ![PlatformIO](Images/PlatformIO.png)